-I am often asked by people “what is sport psychology?”
+I am often asked by people “what is mental performance or mental skills training?”
 Well I could give you the definition that is given in an academic setting, however, I feel it is better to try and expand upon it and give an example or two of what is actually being done during a session.
-Every one who does sport psychology will do things slightly different, and so while the definition is the same, the approach a sport psychologist takes becomes a big part of that definition.
+Every one who does mental performance or conditioning training will do things slightly different, and so while the definition is the same, the approach a sport performance specialist takes becomes a big part of that definition.

 Growing up playing as many sports as I could, I was taught that to become better you had to train hard and master the physical side of the sport.
 While this is true, one very important piece was left out of this equation, and that was as much as you train the body you have to also train the mind.
 You might ask what exactly has to be trained?
 Well, just like the muscles in your body have to be trained your mind has to be trained to help it with maintaining focus, staying adaptable, increasing confidence, not letting others get in your head, dealing with pressure, performance anxiety, nerves, breathing, visualization, etc. Your mind has to be trained so that it can withstand the demands of your sport just like your body.

 This is especially true once you get to a certain level and age, as the physical side becomes less of the determining factor for who succeeds and who doesn’t.
 At the highest levels of sports, it is the person with the best mental muscles who will be more successful.